isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

     data:
     - title: What is Pre-Event Testing (“PET”)?
       content: |
+        A “Pre-Event Test” (PET) refers to a COVID-19 test taken by an attendee or patron who wishes to enter a premise where certain events, businesses, or activities are being held.
+This attendee or patron must obtain a negative COVID-19 test result within a specified period of time, before being allowed to enter the venue.

+    - title: When is PET required for marriage solemnizations?
+      content: |
         For marriage solemnizations involving 51 to 100 attendees, PET will be required for the all unvaccinated attendees.
 Marriage solemnizations involving 50 or fewer attendees do not require PET.

         The PET must be done: (i) Before entry to the solemnization; and (ii) At most 24 hours before the end of the event.